Spagettileg/reboot-pbf/TESTS.md

 6. `BootShop` selector provides a navbar dropdown function for the following:
     - 'Juniors` collection of donated rugby boot products
     - `Adults` collection of donated rugby boot products
-7. 'Help' selector provides a navbar dropdown function for the following:
+7. `Help` selector provides a navbar dropdown function for the following:
     - `FAQ's` series of questions and answers targeted to help users understanding of Re-Boot
         - Click 'Get in touch' button for user to raise a question with Re-Boot, if not covered in FAQ's page
     - `Contact Us` form created to enable user to send message direct to Re-Boot.
 Other means of connecting with Re-Boot are also available